Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: RESULTS AND DISCUSSION

-The {\it (final?)} distributions of the length of crystallized segments for different polymer volume fractions are presented in Figure~\ref{r2_new}b.
-We observe the exponential Flory-like distribution of segment lengths, and these curves look very similar for all studied systems, with exception of $\varphi=0.9$ where a small {\it (no, a quite significant!!!)} increase of the number of long crystalline segments is observed leading to the larger average size of crystallites for this system. {\it (Are there two exponents with different slopes?
-Or the distributions becomes power-law?)} We can conclude from this plot that the internal structure of all crystallites is actually the same for all systems under study, with approximately the same maximum lamella thickness around 25-30 monomer units.
-This observation corresponds well with the well-known properties of crystallized polymers \cite{Strobl2006} {\it (another Ref. would be better here? e.g., textbooks and reviews \cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}?)} and validates once more our model {\it (can such a result validate the model? our model has been validated by means of something else, and it gives such a nice result which is in agreement with experiment?)}.
+The final distributions of the length of crystallized segments for different polymer volume fractions are presented in Figure~\ref{r2_new}b.
+We observe the exponential Flory-like distribution of segment lengths, and these curves look very similar for all studied systems, with exception of $\varphi=1.0$ where structuring processes slowed down because of the absence of solvent.
+We can conclude from this plot that the internal structure of all crystallites is actually the same for all systems under study, with approximately the same maximal lamella thickness around 25-30 monomer units.

-In Fig.\ref{stem-length-time} we plot the time dependence of the average stem length on large times.
-The average was calculated over the distribution shown in Figure~\ref{r2_new}b and over the similar distributions calculated at time moments $10^6$ and $10^7$ DPD steps.
-In Fig.\ref{stem-length-time}a we have averaged over the whole interval of stem values, while in Fig.\ref{stem-length-time}b we have chosen the stem size equal to 5 as the left border of averaging interval.
-The result in Fig.\ref{stem-length-time} resembles {\bf (???)} very much the logarithmic in time crystalline lamella thickening {\it (Ref. to textbooks and reviews \cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}?)}.
+In Fig.~\ref{stem-length-time} we plot the time dependence of the average stem length on large times.
+The average was calculated over the distribution shown in Fig.~\ref{r2_new}b and over the similar distributions calculated at time moments $10^6$ and $10^7$ DPD steps.
+One can see sharp jump in the dependency of average stem length at $10^6$ DPD steps.
+This is due to the instantaneous changing from $\theta$ to poor solvent.
+For the averaging over distributions we have chosen the stem size equal to 5 as the left bound of the averaging interval.
+The result in Fig.\ref{stem-length-time} resembles the logarithmic in time crystalline lamellar thickening~\cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}.